dotmpe/x-docker/ReadMe.md

 - All builds get rebuild on a push at master.
 This is tedious and wastefull, and introduces a big lag.

-  Make a branch setup.
-Tags are not really needed for now.
-  Or maybe figure out a way to cancel builds, build only on changes to Dockerfile.
+  Solved by a per-branch autobuild setup, one for each specific build.
+  Could go more fine-grained using tags.

+  Does not look highland_builder does abort or skip builds.
+  But try ``exit 1``.
+Check that Dockerfile or subdir for base actually has changes or don't bother.

 - Multiple autobuilds from one GIT repo works well, but the one issue is the description that gets updated from the generic project ReadMe.
-This mentions dev setup and other builds, which is confusing.
+Not good.

   `highland builder`\ 's ``get_readme`` would allow for ``README.md`` to take precedence over secondary matches (``[Rr][Ee][Aa][Dd][Mm][Ee]*``). [#]

+  Using hooks is of no use, the ReadMe seems be set before.
+So instead, each branch has its own ``README.md``.

 ---